Stable set polytopes and their 1-skeleta: -polytopes, simplicial complex polytopes, and stable set polytopes

 Note that since we require $x$ and $y$ to be \emph{distinct}, it follows that $\{x\}$ is independent for all $x \in X$.
 Note also that if $A$ is independent for $\R$, then every subset of $A$ is also independent for $\R$.
-Define the \demph{independent set polytope $\IP(\R)$} of a relation $\R$ to be the convex hull of the indicator functions of the independent sets for $\R$.
+Define the \demph{independent set polytope $\IP(\R)$} of a relation $\R$ to be the convex hull of the indicator vectors of the independent sets for $\R$.

 Note that $\IP(\R)$ is a special case of a stable set polytope.
-Let $G_\R$ be the simple graph with vertex set $X$ and with edge set consisting of $\{x, y\}$ iff $(x, y) \in \R$ or $(y, x) \in \R$.
+Let $G_\R$ be the simple graph with vertex set $X$ and with edge set consisting of $\{x, y\}$ if and only if $(x, y) \in \R$ or $(y, x) \in \R$.
 (Implicit in this definition is the fact that $x$ and $y$ are distinct.)
-Note that a subset $A \subseteq X$ is stable for $G_\R$ iff $A$ is independent for $\R$.
+Note that a subset $A \subseteq X$ is stable for $G_\R$ if and only if $A$ is independent for $\R$.
 Consequently,

 \begin{example} Take $X = \{1,2,3\}$ and $\R = \{(1, 2), (2, 3)\}$.
 The independent sets for $\R$ are $\left\{\emptyset, \{1\}, \{2\}, \{3\}, \{1,3\}\right\}$ so that

 \begin{sagecode} sage: X = {1, 2, 3} sage: R = {(1, 2), (2, 3)} sage: T = {A for A in Subsets(X) if all((x, y) not in R for x in A for y in A)} sage: T {{1}, {3}, {}, {2}, {1, 3}} \end{sagecode} \end{example}